gongfuren/PokemonThrowdown/README.txt

 a performance by or competition between rappers, breakdancers, etc.
 ex: a funky hip-hop throwdown.

-Pokemon "Throwdown" is a play on the much more popular web-based Pokemon Showdown battle simulator.
+Pokemon "Throwdown" is a play on the popular web-based Pokemon Showdown battle simulator.